fapi-2-message-signing November 2024

 NOTE: This specification doesn't specify the exact means by which a resource server can retrieve the key for the client.
 The resource server can obtain an identifier for the client either from a mutual TLS cerficiate or from a JWT access token or from a token introspection response.
 With a client identifier and the keyid in the Signature-Input field, the resource server can retrieve the key from a trusted third party or by some other means.

-5.6.2.
+5.7.2.
 Requirements for signing and verifying resource responses

-5.6.2.1.
+5.7.2.1.
 Resource servers

-2. shall cryptographically link the response to the request by including the request method, request target-uri and (if applicable) the request content-digest in the response signature input by means of the req boolean flag defined in Section 2.4 of [I-D.ietf-httpbis-message-signatures];
+2. shall cryptographically link the response to the request by including the request method, request target-uri and (if applicable) the request content-digest in the response signature input by means of the req boolean flag defined in Section 2.4 of [RFC9421];

 4. shall include @status (the status code of the response) in the signature;